SkylineCommunications/SLC-S-OrchestrationHelperExample/README.md

 ### [Orchestration script example](/OrchestrationHelperExample%20-%20Orchestration%20script%20example/OrchestrationHelperExample%20-%20Orchestration%20script%20example.cs)

 This script is the actual orchestration script.
-The `Script` class implements the [`OrchestrationScript` class](OrchestrationHelperExampleShared/Helpers/OrchestrationScript.cs) so the complexity of implementing the entry point can be obfuscated.
+The `Script` class implements the [`OrchestrationScript` class](OrchestrationHelperExampleShared/Helpers/OrchestrationScript.cs) so the complexity of implementing the entry point can be obfuscated for the user implementing the orchestration script.

 Executing the script will display a basic dialog to request a value for each defined parameter.
 After the confirming the dialog those values get applied to the dummy that was selected when executing the script.